Phone: 817-697-4038 Fax: 877-409-3962

 What is a ganglion cyst?

-The word “ganglion” means knot and is used to describe the knot-like mass or lump that forms below the surface of the skin.
-Ganglion cysts are a benign, non-cancerous entity.
-Although they are benign, they can interfere with joint motion and can cause discomfort, especially in footwear.
-Ganglion cysts can develop around or near any joint in the body as they are extensions of the joint capsule that has ballooned outside of the joint and is filled with joint fluid.
-These cysts are commonly found in the wrist or on the top or outer foot.
-Smaller cysts, called mucous cysts, can commonly be found in the tendon sheaths of the extensor tendons.
+The term “ganglion” denotes a knot and describes the knot-like mass or lump that forms beneath the skin’s surface.
+Ganglion cysts, although benign, can impede joint motion and cause discomfort, particularly when wearing footwear.
+These cysts can emerge around or near any joint in the body, as they are extensions of the joint capsule that have ballooned outside of the joint and are filled with joint fluid.

 pastedGraphic.png